Alan Mulally: Post-Ford

+There were rumors in the latter part of 2013 that he was a front-runner to replace Steve Ballmer as CEO of Seattle-based Microsoft.
+However he ruled himself out of that role in January 2014.
 On July 9, 2014, he joined the Board of Directors of Google (now Alphabet).
 Mulally became a senior fellow at Seattle University's Albers School of Business in April 2016.

 Mulally was considered for Secretary of State in the first Trump administration but that job went to ExxonMobil CEO Rex Tillerson.

 Management style

 Everybody says you can't make money off small cars.
 Well, you'd better damn well figure out how to make money because that's where the world is going.